PragmaticCoding/PragmaticCoding.github.io/docs/_elements/observables.md

     nav: "master"
 permalink: /javafx/elements/observables
 skip_link: true

+feature_row_observables_compleat:
+  - image_path: /assets/elements/Properties.png
+    alt: "Observables Guide"
+    title: "The Complete Guide to the Observable Types"
+    excerpt: 'The articles on this page comprise a comprehensive look at all of the interfaces and classes in the Observables hierarchy.
+Look here if you want an in-depth understanding of how all of these types fit together and work together.'
+    url: "/javafx/elements/observables_guide"
+    btn_label: "Read The Articles"
+    btn_class: "btn--primary"

 feature_row_listeners:
   - image_path: /assets/logos/LittleBrain.jpg
     alt: "Listeners"
     title: "ChangeListeners and InvalidationListeners"
     excerpt: 'Which kind of Listener should you use, and when?'
     url: "/javafx/elements/listeners"
+    btn_label: "Read The Article"
+    btn_class: "btn--primary"

+feature_row_action_properties:
+  - image_path: /assets/logos/LittleBrain.jpg
+    alt: "Action Properties"
+    title: "Action Properties"
+    excerpt: "Properties don't just have to be observable wrappers for values.
+You can use the `invalidated()` method to create a Property that takes an action whenever it's value changes."
+    url: "/javafx/action-properties"
     btn_label: "Read The Article"
     btn_class: "btn--primary"